 I was looking for an experience to utilize the skills I obtained during my Student Entrepreneurship Project at EARTH University.
 My desire was to volunteer in sub-Saharan Africa to share my knowledge, learn more about the industry and influence my decision on what to do after my studies.
-I connected with two EARTH alumni who had volunteered with TechnoServe Mozambique and they shared their experiences with me.
+I connected with two EARTH alumni who had volunteered with TechnoServe Mozambique, and they shared their experiences with me.
 I was motivated by how much they were able to help and learn from the Mozambican farmers in just three months.
 After speaking with the Country Director to learn more, I decided to apply to the program.
 Luckily enough, I was accepted to volunteer in Mozambique.

 What was your experience like on the ground?

 It was a learning, sharing and life-changing experience right from the start.
-I joined a very interesting team in Gorongosa that easily accepted me in their networks.
+I joined a very interesting team in Gorongosa that easily accepted me into their networks.
 My supervisor, Alexandre Negrao, was such a great, if tough, teacher.
-He prepared me to learn and develop relationships with the smallholder farmers so that I could better understand their lifestyle and communicate with them more effectively.
+He prepared me to learn and develop relationships with the smallholder farmers so that I could better understand their lifestyles and communicate with them more effectively.
 It was my first time living in a community where they depended on what they could forage from the wild in order to eat.